-Whilst Liam Neeson gave us "Taken" you could say that with this movie Miranda Raison is giving us "Tech-en".
-Okay it is a bad use of words but this is basically another take on the "Taken" formula where a skilled person will use their skills to do what ever it takes to save their child who has been kidnapped in a foreign country.
-To try and make this more than just a hacker version of "Taken" it does try to add different layers to the story from Sara's ex husband having used the skills she taught him for bad leading to trust issues when it comes to a cop and a private detective saying each other can't be trusted.
-Whilst it fills out the movie as we watch Sara break in to places to hack in to computers or view surveillance equipment it doesn't distract you from this being a "Taken" like movie but without the same amount of excitement.
+Whilst Liam Neeson gave us "Taken" you could say that with "My Daughter Is Missing" Miranda Raison is giving us "Tech-en".
+Okay it is a bad use of words but this is basically another take on the "Taken" formula where a person with a specific set of skills uses them to do what ever it takes to save their child who has been kidnapped in a foreign country.
+To try and make "My Daughter Is Missing" more than just a hacker version of "Taken" it does try to add different layers such as due to Sarah's ex-husband betraying her with the hacking skills she taught him she now has trust issues.
+This makes things even more messy as a cop and a private detective each claim the other is not to be trusted.
+Whilst it fills out the movie as we watch Sara break in to places to hack in to computers or view surveillance footage it doesn't distract you from "My Daughter Is Missing" being similar to "Taken" but without the same level of excitement.

-As for the acting well to be honest whilst Miranda Raison wasn't terrible some of her responses just simply didn't ring true of a mother fearing for her daughter.
-It isn't just when it comes to Miranda Raison as Sara as the dialogue throughout the movie is the sort which is falsely dramatic and as such everyone involved delivers the sort of performance which is ultimately forgettable.
+As for the acting well to be honest whilst Miranda Raison wasn't terrible, some of her responses just simply didn't ring true of a mother fearing for her daughter's life.
+It isn't just when it comes to Miranda Raison as Sara as the dialogue throughout "My Daughter Is Missing" is the sort which is falsely dramatic and as such everyone involved delivers the sort of performance which is ultimately forgettable.

-What this all boils down to is that "My Daughter Is Missing" isn't a terrible movie but it is one which due to its familiarity always makes you compare it to other movies which use the same sort of storyline and do a better job with them.
+What this all boils down to is that "My Daughter Is Missing" isn't a terrible movie but it is one which due to its familiarity always makes you compare it to other movies which use the same sort of storyline and do a better job with it.